 But have you thought about the ceremony itself?
 Your ceremony can really set the tone for the rest of your celebrations, so it’s a good idea to spend some quality time deciding how you want this part of the day to roll out.

 Couples are often surprised at how little of the marriage ceremony is required by law and how much is based on tradition alone – many of which are outdated, irrelevant and often super sexist.

 To truly make your ceremony meaningful and memorable, WedShed celebrant Andrea Calodolce uncovered the history behind many of the most common marriage traditions and shared some awesome ideas with us of what you can do instead.

 The groom can’t see the bride before the ceremony

 This tradition comes from the time when marriages were essentially a business deal between two families and were arranged without the couple having met before.
 On the wedding day, the bride was ‘given’ to the groom in exchange for a dowry.
 If the groom were to see the bride before the ceremony and decide he doesn’t like the look of her, the whole deal could be undone.

-While there is nothing wrong with adding to the excitement by creating a little mystery, it’s not essential and there are some other things you can do instead…
+While there is nothing wrong with adding to the excitement by creating a little mystery, it’s not essential.
+And often, we’re talking about two brides anyway – it might not be a bride and groom.
+Here are some other things you can do instead…

 Get ready together